 An analysis of consumer needs, distribution and pricing strategies, positioning, and advertising.
-Marketing
+Marketing functions, marketing organizations, marketing research, and other key dimensions of marketing are discussed.

-Prerequisite: NoneBUS140 PROJECT MANAGEMENT4 credits/50 contact hours(30 lecture, 20 lab, 0 clinical)
+BUS140 PROJECT MANAGEMENT4 credits/50 contact hours(30 lecture, 20 lab, 0 clinical)

 This course instructs students in taking a project from start to finish, including documentation, timelines, allocating resources, and follow-through with update meetings.
 Designing documentation, assigning necessary resources, and implementing and completing projects are covered.